Florence (Firenze in Italian) is a world famous city in the region of Tuscany, in central Italy.

 - Dante Alighieri wrote The Divine Comedy when he was exiled from the city.
 It uses Florence's rich history extensively to explore the extents of Inferno, Purgatory, and Paradise.

-- Basically anything that revolves around the life of Italian Renaissance figures who lived or went there at some point such as Leonardo da Vinci, Niccolò Machiavelli, the Medici family, Girolamo Savonarola and Michelangelo Buonarroti (to a lesser extent).
+- Basically anything that revolves around the life of Italian Renaissance figures who were born, lived or went there at some point such as Leonardo, Niccolò Machiavelli, the Medici family, Girolamo Savonarola, Donatello, Michelangelo and many others.
 Among these:

-- The city is likewise shown in optional flashbacks of Ezio's youth that flesh out his tragic love affair with Cristina Vespucci in Assassin's Creed: Brotherhood.
+- The city likewise appears in optional flashbacks of Ezio's youth that flesh out his tragic love affair with Cristina Vespucci in Assassin's Creed: Brotherhood.

-- Hannibal: Lecter had expressed his love for the city in The Silence of the Lambs.
-Upon escaping from prison at the end of that novel, the doctor headed to Florence and was on his way to earning tenure at a prestigious Florentine university before he was discovered by the FBI and Mason Verger's henchmen.
+- Hannibal Lecter has expressed his love for the city in The Silence of the Lambs and in other stories.
+Lecter ends up spending a lot of time in Florence in the novel Hannibal and the NBC drama, Hannibal.
+In both stories, he was on his way to earning tenure at a prestigious Florentine university before he was discovered by the FBI and Mason Verger's henchmen.

-- Axis Powers Hetalia: Paint it White wherein Firenze is overrun and "drained" by the Pict early on.
+- Hetalia: Axis Powers: Paint it White wherein Firenze is overrun and "drained" by the Pict early on.
 Apparently, putting white flags over the city didn't help much.

 - The Enchantress of Florence.
 Large portions of the book also take place in India, however.

-- Most of Dan Brown's Inferno (the book and the film) takes place in Florence, as its plot is heavily mired in Dante Alighieri references.
+- Most of Inferno (the book and the film) takes place in Florence, as its plot is heavily mired in Dante Alighieri references.

 - Giacomo Puccini's opera Gianni Schicchi is set in Florence, and has an aria in praise of the city.